timesize/monster-oop/04-ruby-rails/ruby-oop/27/oop-reading.md

 ## Modules

-Ruby <a href="http://ruby-doc.org/core-2.2.0/Module.html" target="_blank">`Module`</a>s group together related information (attributes and methods).
+Ruby "modules" group together related information (attributes and methods).
 They're like simplified classes that can't have instances and don't have inheritance.
 Rubyists often use them for:
   * "namespacing": encapsulation or bundling of related content,
   * "mixins": extra methods that can be added into classes without influencing the inheritance tree

+#### Namespacing

 A commonly used built-in module is `Math`.
 It encapsulates methods for mathematical concepts like [logarithms](http://ruby-doc.org/core-2.3.0/Math.html#method-c-log) and [square roots](http://ruby-doc.org/core-2.3.0/Math.html#method-c-sqrt) alongside [constants for e and pi](http://ruby-doc.org/core-2.3.0/Math.html#constants-list).
 Note how we access the `Math` module's constants with the `::` operator: